SOURCE LINK

 The fate of the Russian venture is unclear but it took another four decades before anyone made a serious attempt to farm emus in Australia.
 Most sources claim our first commercial emu farm was set up by two Swiss families around 260 km north east of Perth.
 It was not successful and operated for only three years. government-backed farm was established in Wiluna, WA.

-a government-backed emu farm began operating at Wiluna, on the edge of the Gibson Desert in WA.
-The farm was run by Applied Ecology Limited, a Federal Government-funded company established to research and develop viable projects in remote areas compatible with Aboriginal and Torres Strait Islander culture
+In 1976 a government-backed emu farm began operating at Wiluna, on the edge of the Gibson Desert in WA.
+The farm was run by Applied Ecology Limited, a Federal Government-funded company established to research and develop viable projects in remote areas compatible with Aboriginal and Torres Strait Islander culture.

 There are now emu farms in most Australian states, as well as in many countries around the world, including North America, [india],Peru and China.
 They have had varying success.
 In the early 1990s, a number of schemes promoted emu farming and by 1996 there were more than 50 emu farms in Australia.
 However, the schemes vastly over-estimated the demand for emu meat and other products and most collapsed. government-backed farm was established in Wiluna, WA.